proft/mybookshelf/README.rst

 my bookshelf
 ============

 Simple book reading manager.
 Use case: you have many ebooks on your computer, situated in diferent folders.
-You can list all reading books by command ``bs -l`` and open specified book in one touch by ``bs -r book_id``.
+You can list all reading books by command ``bs`` and open specified book in one touch by ``bs -r book_id``.

 Tested on *Arch Linux* + *XFCE 4.10* with *python 3* and *evince* as reader.